-Eligibility

-Yes, this is eligible under HFG.

-Only support services can be offered to social housing tenants under this program, and not

-further housing assistance.
+Stacking Example #1 Eligibility An adult who has experienced homelessness in the past six months is offered, and accepts, Yes, this is eligible under HFG. a social housing unit.
+Only support services can be offered to social housing tenants under this program, and not A Service Manager would like to use HFG funding to provide the new tenant with support services, to help them remain housed. further housing assistance.